tonyz0x0/Dynamic-Malloc-Library/README.md

 ```
 The t-test1.c file contains some parameters for testing.
 Change different value of them can change different testing level.

+### Limitation and Bug
+There is no bug, the whole program can run successfully in 5 threads and test level 10.
+However, the efficience is a big problem, the program runs relatively slow and can not be equivalent to the real linux malloc library.
+So, there is still a long way to go, lol!!

 ### Further Improvements
 1. Per-Core Malloc Arenas
 2. Support for fork